Edit this page

 <div class="email-errors"></div>

-You may also update multiple fragments by separating their target selectors with a comma:
+You may update multiple fragments by separating their target selectors with a comma:

-The [up-validate] attribute is a useful tool to partially update a form when one fields depends on the value of another field.
+The [up-validate] attribute is a useful tool to partially update a form when an element depends on the value of another field.

-See dependent fields for more details and examples.
+See Reactive server forms for more details and examples.

 Validating while typing